-Question: I read that aging lowers the body's capacity to produce vitamin D. Even regular sun exposure will not suffice and one may have to take a vitamin D3 supplement during old age to meet our body's regular requirements.
+I read that aging lowers the body's capacity to produce vitamin D from the sun and one may have to take a vitamin D3 supplement during old age to meet regular requirements.
 Please comment on this.

 Answer:This is not entirely correct.
 Older people are certainly able to produce vitamin D from sun exposure and can produce adequate amounts, but, for a number of reasons, vitamin D levels tend to be lower in older people, making it important for many to increase sun exposure and/or increase vitamin D in the diet (which may include supplements).
 More details about this are found in the What to Consider When Buying section of the Vitamin D Supplements Review.

 Join today to unlock all member benefits including full access to all CL Answers and over 1,300 reviews.Join Now